 Can I bathe and go to work after laser treatment?

 Yes, you can perform all your daily activities as you normally do.

 Will I experience pain during laser treatment?

 No. During laser treatment, your eye will be numbed so you don’t feel any pain.
 A few patients may experience mild pain, but this only lasts for 3-4 hours.
 These patients may use eye drops to reduce the pain.

 I have myopia (near-sight) and I am already using spectacles.
 The doctor told me I have a retinal hole and will have to get laser treatment.
 Is this necessary?

 Yes.
 Laser treatment can close the hole.
 This prevents retinal detachment.

 Do I have to come back for check-ups after laser treatment?

 Yes.
-You should have a regular check-up in the retinal clinic at least once a year.
-This will allow doctors to see how well the treatment is working.
+You should have a regular check-up in the retina clinic at least once a year.
+This will allow doctors to see how well you are responding to the treatment.
 It can also help them see if any new retinal damage has occurred.